Mareek89/DMALibrary/README.md

 # DMALibrary

 Simple but extensive DMALibrary for DMA users, used by blurred in their p2c.
+Nothing new and it`s obviously pasted from Metick.

 The DMALib contains ->